 NCA applicants should be advised that interviews for articling placement in Ontario generally take place during the summer, 1 full year prior to the start of the placement.

-You are advised to contact the Law Society of Upper Canada, Office of the Registrar, to confirm procedures and deadline dates, by calling 416-947-3315.
+You are advised to contact the Law Society of Ontario, Office of the Registrar, to confirm procedures and deadline dates, by calling 416-947-3315.